nkeerti/Weather-forecast-Website/README.md

 # Weather-forecast-Website
 # About the Website
-#Weather App website is built using HTML,CSS and inline javascript to show the weather forecast of a particular city entered by the user.It uses the api od openweather (https://openweathermap.org/api) to show the weather details like temperature,humidity and current weather condition.
+#Weather App website is built using HTML,CSS and inline javascript to show the weather forecast of a particular city entered by the user.It uses the api of openweather (https://openweathermap.org/api) to show the weather details like temperature,humidity and current weather condition.

 #Github hosted link: https://nkeerti.github.io/Weather-forecast-Website/